 What Is Sabudana?

-Though the boiled cassava root is also consumed here in India, sabudana is very very popular.
-I love sabudana, one of my favorite sweets when I was younger was sabudana soaked in milk and cooked along with ghee, sugar and coconut, we used to call it paal maavu in Tamil.
+Though boiled cassava root is also consumed here in India, sabudana is very very popular and I love it!
+One of my favorite sweets, when I was younger, was sabudana soaked in milk and cooked along with ghee, sugar, and coconut, we used to call it paal maavu in Tamil.

 Sabudana Common Names: